MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 ### Step 2: Configure SMB over QUIC

-1. Deploy a [Windows Server 2022 Datacenter Azure Edition](https://aka.ms/ws2022ae) preview server.
+1. Deploy a [Windows Server 2022 Datacenter: Azure Edition](https://aka.ms/ws2022ae) preview server.
 1. Install the latest version of Windows Admin Center on a management PC or the file server.
 You need the latest version of the *Files & File Sharing* extension.
 It's installed automatically by Windows Admin Center if *Automatically update extensions* is enabled in **Settings > Extensions**.
-1. Join your Windows Server 2022 Datacenter Azure Edition file server to your Active Directory domain and make it accessible to Windows Insider clients on the Azure public interface by adding a firewall allow rule for UDP/443 inbound.
+1. Join your Windows Server 2022 Datacenter: Azure Edition file server to your Active Directory domain and make it accessible to Windows Insider clients on the Azure public interface by adding a firewall allow rule for UDP/443 inbound.
 Do **not** allow TCP/445 inbound to the file server.
 The file server must have access to at least one domain controller for authentication, but no domain controller requires any internet access.
 1. Connect to the server with Windows Admin Center and click the **Settings** icon in the lower left.
 In the **File shares (SMB server)** section, under **File sharing across the internet with SMB over QUIC**, click **Configure**.
 1. Click a certificate under **Select a computer certificate for this file server**, click the server addresses clients can connect to or click **Select all**, and click **Enable**.